 Not only do I want people to be transformed on a magical journey of deliciousness when they eat food, but I also want my burgers to be super healthy, vegan, gluten-free, nutritious and delicious.

 Good veggie burgers are in a league of their own, holding together well, wonderfully moist on the inside and a nice firm & crispiness on the outside.

 Nothing beats that playful, beetroot, pink colour.
 It brings the kitchen table to life and makes people smile.

-Far from its humble, earthy proclamations, beetroot is overflowing with a rich treasury of beneficial properties, to support mind, body & soul.
+Far from its humble earthiness, beetroot is overflowing with a rich treasury of beneficial properties, to support health.

 It’s good for lowering blood pressure, helps to improve stamina, supports liver health, has super anti-oxidant properties (to name a few benefits).
 For more, check this out here:

 Health Benefits of Beetroot